Ravenbrook/mps/procedure/review.rst

 _`.role.author`: The *author* is the person responsible for the change under review (`.doc.product`_).
 For example, they're the developer who submitted a pull request.
+The author should read `.advice.author`_.

 _`.role.checker`: A *checker* checks the change (`.doc.product`_) during review.
 There must be more than one checker.
 Every person